lucaskienast/Time-Series-Analysis/README.md

 - SARIMA with Exogenous Variables
 - Vector Autoregression Moving-Average with Exogenous Regressors

-## Time Series Forecasting with Smoothing Techniques
+## Time Series Forecasting with Exponential Smoothing
 Moving average smoothing is a simple and effective technique in time series forecasting.
 The same name but very different from the moving average model which we discussed in the beginning.
 The earlier version of the moving average (MA) is a model of residual errors, whereas this smoothing technique consists of averaging values across a window of consecutive periods.
+Exponential smoothing uses an exponentially decreasing weight for past observations.

 - Single Exponential Smoothing
 - Double Exponential Smoothing